-During the pandemic, thousands of people lost their job.
+During the pandemic, thousands of people lost their job (most of them in the lower end of the income spectrum).
 Opportunity Insights, a nonpartisan research and policy institute, claims that more than 43 percent of businesses in Washington, DC, closed permanently or temporarily during the pandemic.
 The Washington Post reports that 50,000 jobs have been lost in the District during the pandemic.
 The impact is clear; according to the Center on Budget and Policy Priorities, approximately 31,000 people in DC are behind in rent.
 Thirty percent of all adults in DC are having difficulty covering household expenses.
-As of February 1, 2021, one in five family households in the United States reported "[our] children

-&lt;sup>1 https://www.washingtonpost.com/dc-md-va/2021/03/16/dc-covid-one-year-anniversary/ were not eating enough because we just couldn't afford enough food" in the last seven days.
+As of February 1, 2021, one in five family households in the United States reported "[our] children were not eating enough because we just couldn't afford enough food" in the last seven days.
 These numbers are as much as two times higher for African American and Hispanic households.